tmralmeida/wasp-AI-ML-m1/README.md

 First, we need to train the agent to become smart.
 Therefore, we will train the agent in a vast number of different scenarios, where the rewards stand for:

-* OBSTACLE_REWARD = -0.1
+* hitting an obstacle = -0.1
-* DIRTY_REWARD = 2
+* cleaning dirty cells = +2
-* ENGERGY_REWARD = -0.1
+* moving one cell = -0.1

 This means that every time the agent moves gets a penalty of 0.1.
 Whenever it hits an obstacle, it gets a penalty of the same amount.
-Finally, if per each cleaned cell of the environment, it gets a reward of 2.
+Finally, per each cleaned cell of the environment, it gets a reward of +2.

 To do so, there is a [cfg file](https://github.com/tmralmeida/wasp-AI-ML-m1/blob/main/cfg/vpg_training.yaml) that the user can modify to set different hyperparameters s.t: